The fantastic Cabinet of Obscurities

 CLOSED

 In the beginning, there was … the bus.
-Having morphed into ‘The Lost Gypsy Gallery’ (1999) this old Leyland house bus has undergone multiple transformations and at least 10 coats of paint.
+This 1951 Leyland house bus has undergone multiple transformations and at least 10 coats of paint since it was first parked up in 1999.
 Since then, Blair has obsessively filled the bus with his automata creations, donated curios and personal memorabilia.
+Winding handles and pushing buttons will bring them to life.
+Free admission.

-It’s free admission.
-Come along for the ride; wind handles, push buttons, and let the Gypsy’s creations put a smile on your face.
-If the bus tickles your brain, you’re gonna have a hell-of-a-good-time in the Lost Gypsy’s museum, The Winding Thoughts Theatre (buy your tickets in the bus).
+If the bus tickles your brain, you’ll have a hell-of-a-good-time in The Winding Thoughts Theatre (of Sorts).
+Buy your tickets in the bus.

 Coffee & Cakes